osintegrators/geo-neighborhood/README.md

 A live version of this app can be found at: http://geo-neighborhood.cfapps.io

+*NOTE: The neighborhoods of Streeterville and Ohare don't exist in this app currently*

 ### The Data ###

 City of Chicago neighborhood boundaries were found here: [http://www.cityofchicago.org/city/en/depts/doit/dataset/boundaries_-_neighborhoods.html](http://www.cityofchicago.org/city/en/depts/doit/dataset/boundaries_-_neighborhoods.html)